 Breakstone, White & Gluck launched Project KidSafe in 2013 with a simple goal: to keep children and families safe.
-We offer this page as a resource for parents and invite you to visit often for safety tips.
+Our attorneys offer this page as a resource for families and invite you to visit often for safety tips.
 You can also follow our work on Facebook, Instagram and LinkedIn.

 Swimming Pool Safety.
-Drowning is the leading cause of injury death among children ages 1 through 4 in the United States.
-We regularly offer safety articles and resources to help parents, children and pool owners reduce the risk of drownings and pool-side injuries.
+Drowning is the leading cause of injury death among children ages 0-14 in Massachusetts.
+Through our Project KidSafe campaign, our attorneys work to prevent child drownings.
+Our commitment is to help educate families and pool owners about the “layers of protection.”